 "We usually have about 15 ciders on tap," says Josh.
 "We try to make them all over the board so that they meet different people's palates.
 We're really trying to make cider approachable for everyone."

 As chefs add salt, spices, and acid to balance in their food, the Durens have tactics for tinkering with the flavor profiles of ciders.
 Sometimes they keep cider more traditional.
-Sometimes they tinker with hard cider's standard flavors in more aggressive ways, resulting in some strange brews.
+Sometimes they tinker with hard cider's standard flavors in aggressive ways, resulting in potently strange brews.

-They might add peach juice to edit the flavors of one cider.
-They might add tannins to reel in the fruit flavors of another.
+They might add peach juice to edit the dry profile of one cider.
+They might add tannins to reel in the fruity punch of another.
 In addition to employing a host of ingredients this way, the brothers like to follow craft trends.
-They do hazy ciders like the hazy beers popular today.
+They do ciders hazy with sediment like the hazy IPAs popular today.
 They use ingredients to hue ciders with all kinds of electric colors.

 Recently, I took down a flight of ciders.
 A flight costs $10 and gets you six ciders, your choice.
 Ciders come in glasses that are easily three-plus ounces and range from 5.5 percent to 9 percent ABV.
 This is a good amount of cider, and you'll be feeling gravy by the time you roll back out onto Main Street.

-How to attack a flight?
+How to pilot a flight?
 I started with Storm the Peach.

 Storm the Peach is a luscious cider that embellishes the flavors of apple cider with peach and vanilla.
 The added flavors are tiny, small, peripheral.
 Over time, Josh says, the brothers have made the cider peachier.
 Right now, he says, they've reached the right balance.
 The first bright sip confirms that they have. ("We still want to make sure that people know it's a cider," he says, of limiting peachiness.)